 – Hiking socks.
 Specifically designed hiking socks are expensive, but they last a long time and will help prevent getting blisters and that’s worth any money.
 I like Bridgedale socks.

 – food/water/snacks Enough for a long day on the hills, but also consider bringing some “what if” emergency snacks too, in case you are out longer than you intended.

 – Backpack.
-A well designed backpack allows you to carry all the weight on your hips and is designed and cushioned appropriately.
-Its sore and frustrating if you carry the load on your shoulders all day and when we are sore and frustrate we make bad decisions in the outdoors.
-Bad decisions that can lead to incidents.
+A well-designed backpack allows you to carry all the weight on your hips and is designed and cushioned appropriately.
+It’s sore and frustrating if you carry the load on your shoulders all day and when we are sore and frustrated we make bad decisions in the outdoors.
+Bad decisions can lead to incidents.
 I only ever use an Osprey Talon 33 Litre bag for day to day hiking and highly recommend it.
 It makes sense to buy a bag from a company that only design and make bags as all their research and development goes into that product.